pointgroup-labs/alula/README.md

 ## 🔍 Overview

-Alula creates efficient lending markets on Stellar where users can:
+Alula is a decentralized lending protocol on Stellar that enables efficient capital markets through:

+**For Lenders**:

+- Earn passive yield by supplying assets to lending pools
-- **Supply assets** to earn passive yield from borrower interest payments via standard or Earn obligations
+- Choose between Standard (full-featured) or Earn (simplified) obligations
+- Withdraw anytime, subject to pool liquidity

+**For Borrowers**:

+- Access liquidity by borrowing against collateral
-- **Borrow assets** against deposited collateral with competitive rates based on utilization
+- Competitive interest rates based on market utilization
+- Flexible collateral management and position monitoring

+**For Liquidators**:

-- **Liquidate positions**: Participate in liquidations of unhealthy positions to earn liquidation bonuses
+- Earn bonuses by liquidating unhealthy positions
-- **Manage risk**: Monitor health factors and adjust positions to avoid liquidation
+- Help maintain protocol solvency

+**For Traders**:

-- **Execute flash loans**: Utilize uncollateralized loans for arbitrage, refinancing, or complex DeFi strategies
+- Execute flash loans for arbitrage and complex strategies

-The protocol uses a pool-based model where each supported asset has its own lending pool with isolated risk parameters.
-Recent safety mechanism additions (PR #89) include withdrawal scarcity protection, time-locked governance, Earn obligations for passive lenders, and granular market controls.
+- Use leveraged deposits to amplify exposure

+The protocol features isolated lending pools per asset, dual-kink interest rates, time-locked governance, and comprehensive safety mechanisms including withdrawal scarcity protection and emergency controls.

 ## 🏗️ Architecture